Service SAM "Circle"

 Possible influence of the Krug air defense system on the course of local conflicts

-At various military-historical forums one can often find discussion, for example, of how the NATO campaign against Yugoslavia develops in 1999, if it had the latter as part of its own air defense forces, S-300P air defense systems.
-We, in turn, will try to simulate the use of the Krug air defense system in conflicts of the late 1960s and early 1990s.
+In various militaryhistorical forums, one can often find discussion, for example, of how NATO's campaign against Yugoslavia would develop in 1999 if the latter had been included in its own air defense forces of the S-300P air defense system.
+We, in turn, will try to simulate the use of the Krug air defense system in the conflicts of the late 1960s - early 1990s.

 As you know, during the years of the Cold War, the Soviet Union was actively preparing for a global hot war, and therefore some types of equipment and weapons were either not delivered abroad at all, or delivered in export versions with “trimmed” characteristics.
 Foreign customers, as a rule, received Soviet weapons on credit, and sometimes for nothing, therefore they put up with this state of affairs.